 Next, we calculate the \dmhalo\ contribution from intervening galaxy halos close to the FRB line-of-sight, assuming that the halo gas is described by a modified Navarro-Frank-White (mNFW) profile as elucidated in \citet{prochaska:2019}.
 The baryon density as a function of radius is given by:

 where $\rho^0_\mathrm{b}$ is the central density, $y$ is a rescaled radius (see \citealt{mathews:2017} for the full definitions), and we fix the profile parameters $\alpha=2$ and $y_0=2$.
+This choice of parameters is designed to produce halo gas profiles similar to those derived by \cite{maller:2004} for multi-phase circumgalactic media.
 For a halo with mass \mhalo, the total mass in baryons is:

 where \fhot\ represents the fraction of the halo baryons that are in a hot gas phase tracing the mNFW profile out to 1 virial radius.
 We truncate the mNFW profile at a given radius \rmax, which is usually of comparable magnitude to the virial radius \rvir, and so we will usually quote \rmax\ in units of \rvir. \citet{simha:2020} showed that varying the assumed \rmax\ for the foreground galaxies of FRB190608 from \rvir\ to $2\times \rvir$ more than doubled the \dmhalo\ contribution, so this will be one of the free parameters that we will consider in our mock analysis.